 — Gartner Customer Experience Research, 2025

-Unlike the Interactive Voice Response (IVR) systems of the previous decade — which operated on rigid menu trees and keyword matching — today's AI voice agents are powered by large language models (LLMs), neural text-to-speech with sub-100ms latency, voice activity detection (VAD), and real-time data integrations.
+Unlike the Interactive Voice Response (IVR) systems of the previous decade — which operated on rigid menu trees and keyword matching — today's best AI voice agents are powered by large language models (LLMs), neural text-to-speech with sub-100ms latency, voice activity detection (VAD), and real-time data integrations.
 They do not follow a script.
 They reason, adapt, and resolve within the boundaries you define.

 - Inbound call handling: Customer service, complaint resolution, account management, technical support triage